-Don’t get us wrong, swilling salty water around your mouth is bad at the best of times, but with your taste buds ramped up to 11 during a state of high, it is bound to be disgusting!
-However, in the name of relief, it can help, especially if you put the salt into lukewarm water rather than cold.
+Don’t get us wrong, swilling salty water around your mouth is kind of gross at the best of times, but with your taste buds ramped up to 11 while you’re high, it is bound to be disgusting!
+However, in the name of relief, it can and does help, especially if you put the salt into lukewarm water rather than cold.

 #4.
 Inject Some Moisture into the Air

 Where do you like to enjoy your pot?
-Are you a great outdoors smoker, or do you prefer to draw the curtains and hide away indoors?
+Are you an outdoor smoker, or do you prefer to draw the curtains and hide away indoors?
 It may not seem like it, but your location can have a significant impact on how sore your throat gets from smoking weed.

-If you are more of an indoor type, then we recommend investing in a vaporizer or a humidifier which can help inject a little moisture into hot and dry air.
-Without it, you can be unknowingly subjecting your throat to more heat and harsh air as you aren’t getting any fresh air.
-Using one of the above during the night can clear the space, leaving you to wake up feeling fresher than ever.
+If you are more of an indoor type, we recommend investing in a vaporizer or humidifier, which will help inject a little moisture into surrounding hot, dry air.
+Without it, you can unknowingly subject your throat to excess heat and dryness, which are some of the main culprits of a sore throat.

 #5.
 Take a Step Back

 Okay, so you may not like this one – but we have a valid point.
-If you are smoking weed a lot and you suffer from a sore throat, it may be worth taking a break from the bud.
+If you are smoking weed a lot and you suffer from a sore throat, it may be worth taking an abstinence break.

-Unpopular opinion, we know.
-But the fact is that subjecting your throat to persistently harsh substances will prevent your throat from recovering, and in severe cases, it could even lead to more serious issues such as bronchitis.
+This is an unpopular opinion, we know.
+But the fact is, subjecting your throat to persistently harsh substances will prevent your throat from recovering.
+And in severe cases, it could even lead to serious long-term issues such as bronchitis.

-Simply taking a few days off can help your throat recover and make your next cannabis experience one you can truly enjoy to its full potential!
+Simply taking a few days off will help your throat recover, and it will make your next cannabis experience one you’ll truly enjoy to its full potential!

 #6.
 Explore Your Options

-We are all different, and while one person may be able to smoke back-to-back joints without issue, the next may struggle after just a couple of tokes, so it pays to see what other options are out there.
-What are the other choices if you’re considering venturing out from joints and bongs?
+Everybody’s internal body chemistry is different, and while one person may be able to smoke back-to-back-to-back joints without issue, the next may struggle after just a couple of tokes.
+So it definitely pays to see what options work for you personally.

-Vaping: Vaping can be an easier, more discreet way of enjoying both THC and CBD, and it is significantly less harsh on the throat too.
-The great thing about vaping is that it cools the air down before it hits your throat, and you can also choose from dozens of designs and styles, allowing for a personalized experience!
+Vaping: Yes, we mentioned earlier in the article that vaping can cause an irritated throat just like smoking.
+But the reality is, vapor is cooler and often far less harsh on the respiratory soft tissue than combusted smoke.
+Vaping can also be an easier, more discreet way of enjoying both THC and CBD, and quality vape liquids often come in a range of delicious flavors and terpene profiles.
+Another great thing about vaping is that it cools the air down before it hits your throat, and you can choose from dozens of designs and styles to really customize your experience.

-Edibles: Don’t fancy smoking at all?
-Edibles can be a great way to get high or medicate without the harshness of smoke or inhaling anything.
-While edibles take a little while longer before the effects kick in, it can be a much more positive experience if you struggle with a sore throat or respiratory issues.
+Edibles: If you don’t fancy smoking at all, edibles can be a great way to get high or medicate without the harshness of smoke or inhaling anything.
+While edibles take a little while longer for the effects to kick in, they can provide a far more enjoyable experience if you routinley struggle with a sore throat or other respiratory issues.

-These are just a couple of the ways you can explore different avenues with your weed.
-Of course, there are other alternatives such as patches and tinctures – so shop around if you are struggling.
+These are just a few ways to explore different avenues with your weed.
+Of course, there are other alternatives such as patches and tinctures – so shop around if you find yourself continuing to struggle.

 Final Thoughts on Treating Your Sore Throat After Smoking Weed